 Home » Age-Friendly Congregation Certificate

 Getting older is an interesting process.
 Yet, few people think about their old age.
-This failure is all the more surprising because we are likely to be old for a major portion of our lives.
-Aging is not a single event, but a journey that begins at birth, ends at death and occurs at different rates in individuals.
-Everyone ages differently.
-There is no typical older person any more than there is a typical child, adolescent, or young adult.
-We can each think of people who are “old” or “young” for their age.
+This failure is surprising because we are likely to be old for a major portion of our lives.
+Aging is not a single event, but a journey that begins at birth, ends at death, and occurs at different rates and ways in individuals.

-While many congregations are experiencing decreasing membership among young people, most congregations are blessed by the number of older adults who are actively engaged in the life of their congregation and community.
-But, as the population of older adults continues to grow, in the next few decades we will need a vast array of services for our growing older population.
-Many older adults will be healthy and active.
-Some older adults will be in poor health and frail; and they will need special services.
-While we realize that older adults in our congregations are not a burden and a drain on resources but are resources themselves, we will need to develop intentional ministry that best serve their needs.
+While many congregations are experiencing decreasing membership among young people, most congregations are blessed by older adults who are actively engaged in the life of their congregation and community.
+As the older adult population continues to grow, we will need an array of services.
+While many older adults will be healthy and active, some will be in poor health and need special services and intentional ministries that best serve their needs.

-Congregational leaders who are working with older adults need training, resources, and support in their efforts to be effective in this vital ministry.
-Unfortunately, leaders who desire training may find the cost prohibitive or class offerings non-existent.
-Training, resources, and support are not always available from denominational leadership due to reduced staff, finances, and resources.
+Congregational leaders working with older adults need training, resources, and support to be effective.
+Unfortunately, many leaders may find training cost prohibitive or class offerings non-existent.

 The six core modules are:

-The Final Action Plan will be a practicum in which the participant describes how the congregation is, or is in the process of becoming, an Age-Friendly Congregation.
+The Final Action Plan is a practicum in which the participant describes how his or her congregation is, or is in the process of becoming, an age-friendly congregation.

-So, what does it cost?
-Because of funding, there is No Cost, meaning there is No registration fee and No class fee.
+Thanks to funding, there is no cost for program participants.
 Our intent is to help make a positive difference in the lives of older adults, churches, and communities.

 Rev. Richard Gentzler Jr., DMin, is Older Adult Ministry Director, ENCORE Ministry Foundation